Meghalaya: Filmmaker and activist Tarun Bhartiya passes away at 54

-Shillong: Renowned filmmaker, poet, and rights activist Tarun Bhartiya passed away on Saturday morning following massive a heart attack in Shillong.
+Shillong: Renowned filmmaker, poet, and social activist Tarun Bhartiya passed away on Saturday morning following massive a heart attack in Shillong.
 He was 54.

 Bhartiya, who suffered a heart attack on Saturday morning, breathed his last at Woodland Hospital in Shillong.